xames3/smart/docs/source/index.rst

         :octicon:`beaker` Building NumPy in pure Python
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-        An experimental re-implementation of a few NumPy features in pure Python.
+        An experimental re-implementation of a few NumPy features in Python.

         .. repository:: xames3/xsnumpy